Sunak set for Brexit treaty D-Day as he holds ‘final talks’ with EU on protocol | ITV News

-Sunak set for Brexit treaty D-Day as he holds ‘final talks’ with EU on protocol
+Sunak set for Brexit treaty D-Day as he holds ‘final talks’ with EU on Northern Ireland protocol

 Rishi Sunak appears to be on the verge of agreeing a Brexit deal aimed at easing trade friction in Northern Ireland as he enters into “final talks” with the European Union.